 - This way, the trays will be easier to clean when you finish.

-- Take the meat out of the marinade and line the slices on the racks on a single layer.
+- Take the meat out of the marinade and slice the meat in thin portions on the wire racks in a single layer.

 - Place the two oven racks in the centermost positions in the oven.